 1 – It’s not an Audit

 A typical comment we receive when discussing a potential Review with a customer is, “I’m not interested in being audited.”
 It is not an audit.
-At least, not in the vein of the dreaded IT audits that typically serve as the basis for the concern.
+At least, not in the vein of the IT vendor audits that so many dread, and which serve as the basis for the concern.

-First, it is not a vendor-led inquiry to determine if you are using AWS resources without paying for them.
-Using AWS resources without paying for them doesn’t happen, so no need to worry about that.
-By the way, if you’ve figured out how to do just that, please contact us.
+It is not a vendor-led inquiry to determine if you are using AWS resources without paying for them.
+AWS doesn’t even have to be directly involved if you don’t want them to be.
+Besides, using AWS resources without paying for them doesn’t happen, so no need to worry about this at all.
+By the way, if you’ve figured out how to do use AWS resources without paying for them, please contact us.
 We definitely have a job for you.
 Kidding…

 What a Well-Architected Review is, is aptly described in AWS’ own words:

 - A mechanism to teach, measure, and improve a workload based on the customer’s business and technical objectives

 - To enable the customer to clearly grasp the state of the workload and enhance their understanding of architectural best practices

 - To identify suggested changes to be made to mitigate risk and improve the workload